 How can your dentist help solve bruxism?

 There are two main treatment options available for alleviating bruxism:

 - using a custom-fitted mouth guard or splint as this helps to reduce the impact of teeth grinding such as noise, pain and further tooth wear;

 - muscle relaxation exercises.

-If you ignore the symptoms your relationship may suffer and you may need more dental treatment at a later date when more damage has been done.
+Now we know when does bruxism occur, if you ignore the symptoms your relationship may suffer and you may need more dental treatment at a later date when more damage has been done.
 It’s best to arrange an appointment with your dentist as soon as possible so that the right treatment options can be discussed.